CX-Box/cxbox-doc/docs/widget/fields/field/dateTimeWithSeconds/dateTimeWithSeconds.md

             **Works for Form.**

 ## Sorting
-`Sorting` function allows to sort in ascending or descending order.
+`Sorting` allows you to sort data in ascending or descending order.
 The records in descending order by default.

 ### How does it look?